On the Model Theory of Open Incidence Structures: The Rank 2 Case: Applications

-We next need to verify Assumption \ref{main_th}(\hyperref[the_auto_axiom]{C2}), which we do as in the previous cases by simultaneously showing \ref{assumptions:no_prime}(\hyperref[hopf]{C8}).
-We recall the free completion process for affine planes from \cite[p.
-754]{funk2}, and we point out that this is essentially equivalent to the one given by Definition \ref{general_free_amalgam}.
-Recall that, after \ref{parallelsim_classes}, given a partial affine plane $A$ we denote by $P(A)$ any set containing exactly one representative for every parallelism class, i.e., for every $\ell\in A$ there is one $\ell'\in P(A)$ such that $\ell\parallel \ell'$.
+We next verify Assumption \ref{main_th}(\hyperref[the_K_homogeneous_lemma]{C2}), which we do as in the previous cases by showing \ref{technical_assumptions}(\hyperref[extension]{D3}) and simultaneously proving \ref{assumptions:no_prime}(\hyperref[F=C]{C5}).
+We recall the free completion process for affine planes from \cite[p.~754]{funk2}, and we point out that this is essentially equivalent to the one given by Definition \ref{general_free_amalgam}.
+Recall that, after \ref{parallelsim_classes}, given a partial affine plane $A$ we denote by $P(A)$ any set containing exactly one representative for every parallelism class.

 \begin{definition}[Free completion] Let $A$ be a partial affine plane.
 We let $A_0=A$ and for every $n<\omega$ we define $A_{3n+1}, A_{3n+2}$ and $A_{3n+3}$ as follows. \begin{enumerate}[(a)] \item First, for every pair of distinct points $p_0,p_1\in A_{3n}$ not incident to a common line in $A_{3n}$, we add a new line $\ell$ incident only to $p_0,p_1$ and not parallel to any other line from $A_{3n}$.
 We denote the resulting partial plane by $A_{3n+1}$. \item Secondly, for every pair of lines $\ell_0,\ell_1\in A_{3n+1} $ which are not incident to any common point in $A_{3n+1}$ and which are not parallel, we add a new point $p$ incident only to $\ell_0$ and $\ell_1$.
 We denote the resulting partial plane by $A_{3n+2}$. \item Thirdly, for every line $\ell\in P(A_{3n+2})$ and every point $p\in A_{3n+2}$ such that $A_{3n+2}$ contains no line parallel to $\ell$ and incident to $p$, we add a new line satisfying these two conditions.
-We denote the resulting partial plane by $A_{3n+3}$ \end{enumerate} The structure $F(A):=\bigcup_{n < \omega}A_n$ is called the \emph{free completion} of $A$ and we say that $F(A)$ is freely generated over $A$.
-We say that $A$ is \emph{non-degenerate} if $F(A)$ is infinite, and \emph{degenerate} otherwise. \end{definition}
+We denote the resulting partial plane by $A_{3n+3}$. \end{enumerate} The structure $F(A):=\bigcup_{n < \omega}A_n$ is called the \emph{free completion} of $A$ and we say that $F(A)$ is freely generated over $A$.
+We say that $A$ is \emph{non-degenerate} if $F(A)$ contains infinitely many elements of each sort, and \emph{degenerate} otherwise. \end{definition}